Significant dates in the history of Children's Mercy

 1983: “Continuing the Commitment” campaign begins to raise $12.5 million for renovation, expansion, new equipment, the Family Support Fund and more.

-1987: The first pediatric specialty clinics and a separate outpatient surgery center open in Overland Park, Kan.
+1987: Children’s Mercy hires its first Chief Executive Officer, Larry McAndrews.
+He holds the top post until 1992.
+Children’s Mercy opens its first pediatric specialty center and a separate outpatient surgery center open in Overland Park, Kansas.

 1992: “Centennial Campaign” fund-raising effort begins to meet growing patient needs. $68 million raised in two years.

-1993: Children's Mercy Home Care begins.
+1993: Randall L. O’Donnell, PhD, is hired as President and CEO, a job he holds until 2018.
+Children’s Mercy Home Care begins.
 First Child Life Specialist is hired, establishing a new emphasis on caring for the “whole child,” including psychosocial needs.

 1995: Hall Family Outpatient Center opens adjacent to Children’s Mercy Hospital.